Omsk Metro: History

 On 2 September 2011, Biblioteka Imeni Pushkina opened to the public as a pedestrian underpass: at the time, metro constructors expected the system to open in the autumn of 2015.

 Since 2014, construction on the system had stalled, but an 84.6 million Ruble contract was awarded to the Russian firm Sibmost to carry out detailed design studies on completing the 7.5 km light metro line, from Biblioteka Pushkina to Prospekt Rokossovskogo, with five stations.
 On 9 September 2015, it was announced that the construction would continue, in view of the high cost of preserving and maintaining the core structural features of the metro.

 Suspension and revival attempts (2018–present)

 According to Meduza on 11 May 2018, the regional government of the Omsk Oblast announced the previous day that they would indefinitely suspend construction on the Omsk Metro after 26 years: the regional government instead allocated ₽80 million (about US$1.3 million in 2018) for the development of a "conservation project" that would try to complete Zarechnaya station, and to maintain the tunnel between Pushkin Library and Zarechnaya.
 The regional government also announced that they would fill in the foundation pits at Kristall and Sobornaya, and return them to public use.

-On 4 October 2022, the regional government announced that they would try to integrate the unfinished system into the city's tram network.